SyncfusionInstall/wpf-docs/wpf/Scheduler/Appointments.md

 # Appointments in WPF Scheduler (SfScheduler)

-The [SfScheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.html) control has a built-in capability to handle the appointment arrangement internally based on the [ScheduleAppointmentCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointmentCollection.html).
+The `SfScheduler` control has a built-in capability to handle the appointment arrangement internally based on the `ScheduleAppointmentCollection`.
 The scheduler supports to render  normal, all-day appointments, spanned appointment, recurring appointments, and recurrence exception dates appointments.
-The [ScheduleAppointment](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html) is a class that includes the specific scheduled appointment.
-It has some basic properties such as [StartTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_StartTime), [EndTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_EndTime), [Subject](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_Subject), and some additional information about the appointment can be added with [Notes](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_Notes), [Location](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_Location), and [IsAllDay](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_IsAllDay) properties.
+The `ScheduleAppointment` is a class that includes the specific scheduled appointment.
+It has some basic properties such as `StartTime`, `EndTime`, `Subject`, and some additional information about the appointment can be added with `Notes`, `Location`, and `IsAllDay` properties.

 {% tabs %}
 {% highlight c# %}